-You can mow operate the multi-purpose bucket with the control lever for soecial wquipment (fig. 75\042).
+You can now operate the multi-purpose bucket with the control lever for special equipment (fig. 75_042).

-Position '1' Close multi-purpose bucket
+Position '1': Close multi-purpose bucket

-Position '0' Neutral position

-Position '2' Open multi-purpose bucket
+- Position '0'.
+Neutral position - Position '2': Open multi-purpose bucket

-- If the work unit is not properly attached, it can suddenly fall down and cause severe accidents.
-Carefully lift the work unit and check whether it is completely locked in by slowly tipping it in and dumping it. - 14.
-Check whether the work unit is completely locked by tipping it in and then dumping it.
+• If the work unit is not properly attached, it can suddenly fall down and cause severe accidents.

+Carefully lift the work unit and check whether it is completely locked in by slowly tipping it in and then dumping it.

+12- Check whether the work unit is completely locked in by tipping it in and then dumping it.

-REMOVING THE MULTI-PURPOSE BUCKET
+20.1.5 REMOVING THE MULTI-PURPOSE BUCKET

-- 1. Lower the multi-purpose bucket onto level ground. - 2.
-Switch off the engine. - 3.
-Set the control lever for special equipment first to position '1' and then to position '2' (fig. 75\042). - 4.
-Turn the change-over lever for the supplementary control circuit to position '2' until it reaches the limit stop (fig. 75\160). - 5.
-Disconnect the multi-purpose bucket hoses from the quick couplings. - 6.
-Restart the engine. - 7.
-Unlock the quick-change unit by setting the control lever for special equipment into position '1' (fig. 75\042). - 8.
-Set the quick-change unit into the dumping position 'A' (fig. 75\042) using the multi-function lever, until the quick-change unit is unhooked of the work unit's pickup hooks. - 9.
-Make sure that nobody is behind the machine and drive the machine away from the work unit.
+- 1 Lower the multi-purpose bucket onto level ground. - 2- Turn the change-over lever for the additional control circuit to position '2' (fig. 75_160). - 3- Unlock the quick-change unit by setting the control lever for special equipment into position '1' (fig. 75_042). - 4- Loosen the hydraulic hoses of the multi-purpose bucket from the quick attach couplers. - 5- Set the quick-change unit into the dumping position 'A' (fig. 75_016) using the multi-function lever, until the quick-change unit is unhooked of the pickup hooks of the work unit. - 6- Make sure that nobody is behind the machine and drive the machine away from the work unit.

-TIRE SERVICE LIFE
+20.2 TIRE SERVICE LIFE